jakubowiczish/ElevatorSystem/README.md

 All important methods are described by means of java docs

 ## Usage
-To run the project you may use / generate a jar file and run it with command: java -jar ElevatorSystem-all.jar or just run it by means of IntelliJ.
+To run the project you may use / generate a shadow jar file (Gradle -> Tasks -> shadow -> shadowJar) and run it with command: java -jar ElevatorSystem-all.jar or just run it by means of IntelliJ.